JayHsu397/novagallery_container_image/README.md

 - The gallery content should be mounted into `/var/www/novagallery-free/galleries`.
 - Without an additional storage mount, cache-related files will remain inside the container filesystem.
-- For testing or temporary use, this may be acceptable.
 - For long-term use, mounting the storage directory is recommended.

 Recommended startup command with persistent storage, custom URL settings, and private mode (password mode) enabled: